sikelos13/Udacity-Portfolio/README.md

 This is a simple portfolio built for the purpose of Udacity Nanodegree Program.

 ## Getting Started
 This is a simple portfolio hosting my first 3 projects for Udacity Nanodegree Program.
+Could be opened using https://sikelos13.github.io/Udacity-Portfolio/

 ## How I built the Portfolio
 I worked on a pdf template given by Udacity.I made my HTML and CSS from scratch.